Kansas (band): 1974–1979: rise to national prominence

 During this period, Kansas became a major headlining act and sold out the largest venues available to rock bands at the time, including New York's Madison Square Garden.
 The band documented this era in 1978 with Two for the Show, a double live album of recordings from various performances from its 1977 and 1978 tours.
 The band gained a solid reputation for faithful live reproduction of their studio recordings.

 In March 1978 Kansas was brought over to tour Europe for the very first time and later on that same year, they were named UNICEF Deputy Ambassadors of Goodwill.

 The follow-up studio album to Point of Know Return was Monolith (May 1979), which was self-produced.
 The album generated a Top 40 single in "People of the South Wind", whose title refers to the meaning of the 'Kanza' (Kaw) Native American people, after whom the state and the band are named.
 The album failed to garner the sales and radio airplay of its two predecessors.
 Nevertheless, the album eventually went platinum.
 Livgren's platinum award for the album is on display at the Kansas Museum of History.
 The band toured the US for Monolith during the summer and fall of 1979 then went over to tour Japan for the first time in January 1980.

-1980–1984: Creative tensions
+1980–1984: creative tensions

 Kansas bandmembers began to drift apart in the early 1980s.
-During the tour supporting Monolith, Livgren became a born-again Christian, and this was reflected in his lyrics on the next three albums, beginning with Audio-Visions (September 1980).
+During the tour supporting Monolith, Livgren became an evangelical Christian, and this was reflected in his lyrics on the next three albums, beginning with Audio-Visions (September 1980).
 "Hold On", a Top 40 single from that album, displayed his new-found faith.
 Hope soon converted to Christianity as well.
 This would be the final album with the original lineup (until they briefly reunited in 1999–2000), and also the last Kansas studio album to be certified gold by the RIAA.